National unity government: Sri Lanka

 Following the fall of the Mahinda Rajapaksa regime, the United National Party who won the 2015 elections formed a National Unity Government with the main opposition Sri Lanka Freedom Party Under Maithripala Sirisena and Ranil Wickramasinghe.

 Sweden

-Sweden has only had one national unity government; The Hansson III Cabinet during World War II.
-The government was made up of all parties in the parliament except the Communist party which was considered to be pro-Soviet and hence unreliable.
-The government consisted of six ministers from the Social Democratic party (including prime minister Per Albin Hansson), three from the Right Wing party, three from the Liberal People's party, three from the Farmer's League and two nonpartisan politicians.
+Sweden has only had one national unity government: The Hansson III cabinet during World War II.
+The government was made up of all parties in the parliament except the Communist Party which was considered to be pro-Soviet and hence unreliable.
+The government consisted of six ministers from the Social Democrats (including Prime Minister Per Albin Hansson), three from the Right Party, three from the People's Party, three from the Farmer's League and two nonpartisan politicians.
 The ultimate goal of this government's policy was to keep Sweden out of the war, which they also succeeded with.
-The Hansson government introduced censorship of press, literature and culture, which was applied to both pro-nazi and pro-communist propaganda.
+The Hansson III government introduced censorship of press, literature and culture, which was applied to both pro-Nazi and pro-communist propaganda.
 The government also approved departures from the neutrality policy to keep Sweden out of the war.